1997 United Parcel Service strike: Union history

+An earlier strike against UPS in 1994, which had been the first national strike against UPS, had been unsuccessful and led to the Teamsters being sued by UPS for millions of dollars.

 Causes

 Contracts between UPS and their Union workers were set to be renegotiated in 1997, and general grievances against the company centered around job security, wages, and part-time employee status.
 Bob Herbert, of The New York Times wrote that the UPS strike "is best seen as the angry fist-waving response of the frustrated American worker, a revolt against the ruthless treatment of workers by so many powerful corporations."

 The main reason for the strike was UPS's heavy reliance on part-time workers.
 The Teamsters Union said that part-timers were underpaid, did not receive benefits, and had less opportunities for full-time work.

 A more thorough explanation of UPS's labor policies could improve the article's detail.
 This may include data showing that 60% of UPS workers were part-timers at the time, which was a significant cause of friction for the union.

 In the 1970s, UPS had begun a process of replacing many full-time workers with part-time employees.
 In the 1980s, the wages of these part-time workers was cut to just $8 per hour.
 According to research performed by Teamsters, almost two-in-three workers were classified as part-time, and receiving part-time compensation and benefits.
 Surveys conducted by Teamster leaders stated that "90 percent of part-timers at UPS ranked the creation of more full-time jobs with full-time pay as a top bargaining priority".

 The Bureau of Labor Statistics cites the 1993 UPS injury rate as 14 percent, compared with the industry average 8 percent.